 While you do want to avoid hitting the gym, participating in team sports, swimming or any other form of exercise that gets your heart rate pumping or that puts some strain on your muscles, you also don’t want to be a couch potato for the next few weeks.

 Some exercise, such as taking short walks, is actually ideal after plastic surgery, often starting the day after your surgery.
-Again, it all depends on the type of procedure you have and your doctor’s recommendation.
+Again, it all depends on the type of procedure you have and Dr. Vitenas’s recommendation.
 But more likely than not, your surgeon will encourage some light activity during those first weeks after your surgery, rather than sitting around.

 How to Know When You’re Ready for Exercise